-It's our mission to always bring you all the best deals in the cannabis industry.
+It's our mission to always bring you all the best online deals in the cannabis industry.

 Review By Ben Livingston, The Cannabist Staff (Read the original review on The Cannabist here.)